rileyblack/RVHPatientPublisher/README.md

 # RVHPatientPublisher
-Utilized the Java Database Connectivity API to write a Java program allowing hospital employees to pull historical patient information from the organization database without SQL working knowledge.
-These inquiries are published into a report with the following format:
+Utilized the Java Database Connectivity API to write a Java program allowing "SQL-less" pulls of historical patient information from model hospital database.
+Query results are published into a report with the following format: